 Naomi Robson, City of Sunderland College

 Yana Williams, CEO and Principal Hugh Baird College

 The WLN works to ensure women in all our diversities and relationships between the different and multiple dimensions of our identities are empowered and enabled to make our full contribution to the leadership at all levels across the Further Education, Skills and Lifelong Learning sector.

 The context for WLN’s work is the drive to widen social inclusion.
 Greater diversity in leadership is essential to individual and organisational success and to a flourishing sector.
 Promoting and celebrating women’s equality and inclusion benefits us all.

 It is a simple truth that whatever helps women become leaders, and more effective leaders, is good for the sector and for wider society.

-Throughout this strategy we use the term ‘women’ as inclusive of women in all our diversity.
-Werespect and celebrate women’s different diversities.
+We respect and celebrate women’s different diversities.
 We also work to tackle the very real inequalities for and between women of multiple protected characteristics, and backgrounds, education and circumstances.
-Through the work of WLN we seek to make our diversity and intersectionalities as women visible and valued.
+Through our work, WLN seeks to make our diversity and intersectionalities as women visible and valued.

-WLN was established 35 years ago to support more women into senior leadership, particularly principalship, in the FE sector.
-With a predominance of men at senior leadership level, the WLN perspective on gender was driven by a binary approach to difference and inequality.
+WLN was established nearly 30 years ago to support more women into senior leadership, particularly principalship, in the FE sector.
+With a predominance of men at the senior leadership level, the WLN perspective on gender was driven by a binary approach to difference and inequality.